LoriLuers-PIFSC/optical-app/README.md

 ### Future
 14. Review process to integrate other optical metadata/data, optical validation and so on into new systems
 15. Cloud integration with NOAA Open Data Dissemination (NODD) systems
+16. Retroactively QC and ingest SfM metadata for all prior cruises

 ## **Development Diagram**
 ```mermaid